urbit/docs/docs/programming/hoon/mission.md

 everyone thinks at learning languages (symbols and/or grammars), and worse at learning abstractions (proofs and/or algorithms).
 At first glance, Hoon may look gnarly (though its squiggles are more structured than most ASCII-heavy languages).
-But there's less than you might expect under the hood.
+But under the hood, there's much less complexity than you might expect.

-Keeping the Hoon-to-Nock mapping straightforward is a priority.
+Keeping the Hoon-to-Nock mapping simple and transparent is a priority.
+In a sense, Hoon is to Haskell as C is to Pascal.
-Very roughly, Hoon is to Haskell as C is to Pascal.
-Pascal tries to conceal its implementation beneath a layer of abstract concepts; C, an "advanced macro assembler," tries to provide a similar user experience with few abstract ideas as possible.
+There is no opaque high-level abstraction of Hoon's semantics;
+the language is what the compiler does.
+This design only works when the compilation process is trivial or nearly so.